Transfer Learning in Deep Reinforcement Learning: A Survey: Transfer Learning Approaches Deep Dive

 Both \textit{GAIL} and \textit{POfD} are under an \emph{on-policy} RL framework.
 To further improve the sample efficiency of TL, some \emph{off-policy} algorithms have been proposed, such as \emph{DDPGfD}~\cite{vevcerik2017leveraging} which is built upon the \textit{DDPG} framework. \textit{DDPGfD} shares a similar idea as \emph{DQfD} in that they both use a second replay buffer for storing demonstrated data, and each demonstrated sample holds a sampling priority $p_i$.
-For a demonstrated sample, its priority $p_i$ is augmented with a constant bias $\epsilon_D > 0$ in order to encourage more frequent sampling of expert demonstrations:
+For a demonstrated sample, its priority $p_i$ is augmented with a constant bias $\epsilon_D > 0$ for encouraging more frequent sampling of expert demonstrations: